 - Employers who misrepresent their organization by providing dishonest information or omitting critical information

-Employers are expected to engage in non- discrimination practices in their recruitment activities, and to follow equal employment opportunity and affirmative action principles as set forth by the University of Washington and the National Association of Colleges and Employers (NACE).
+- Employers who violate equal employment opportunity and affirmative action principles as set forth by the University of Washington and the National Association of Colleges and Employers (NACE).
 Employers are expected to provide reasonable accommodations upon request.

 Employers using the Center’s services will offer regular/base salaries for positions.
 A draw against future earnings does not constitute a salary.
-Employers offering commission-based positions may post job listings at The Career Center provided they are full-time career opportunities.
-No commission-based part-time or internship positions will be posted, unless approved by The Career Center on a case-by-case basis.
+Employers offering commission-based positions may post job listings at The Career & Internship Center provided they are full-time career opportunities.
+No commission-based part-time or internship positions will be posted, unless approved by The Career & Internship Center on a case-by-case basis.

 Fees Charged to Candidates

-Employers that require students or alumni to purchase a franchise, purchase supplies, pay for training or orientation, invest or pay a ‘start-up’ or application/access fee as a condition of employment, will not be allowed access to any Career Center services.
-Because it is ultimately a student’s decision to participate, organizations are free to recruit UW students through means outside of The Career Center.
+Employers that require students or alumni to purchase a franchise, purchase supplies, pay for training or orientation, invest or pay a ‘start-up’ or application/access fee as a condition of employment, will not be allowed access to any Career & Internship Center services or provided sponsorship by the Center.
+Because it is ultimately a student’s decision to participate, organizations are free to recruit UW students through means outside of The Career & Internship Center.

 Third Party Employers

 The University of Washington is a non-commercial campus.
-Employers are not allowed to recruit for positions whose duties will involve the on-campus sale or promotion of products or services to UW students, faculty or staff (e.g. Campus Brand Ambassadors).
+Employers are not allowed to recruit for positions whose duties will involve the on-campus sale or promotion of products, goods or services to UW students, faculty or staff (e.g. Campus Brand Ambassadors).

 Employers may not post any positions related to the adult entertainment industry.